 Granted, every manager has their own personality and style and must work within their company’s strategy and culture as they assess and build their high performance team.
 But here are some constants that can be found in every high performing team.
 These are the five building blocks that form the foundation of that rare but achievable great team at work:

-Unless each member of the team can describe in a concise sentence or two the rationale for the team, its purpose within the scope of the business, and how their role contributes to overall success, the team will lack the kind of focus that consistently lifts performance.
+Unless each member of the team can describe in a concise sentence or two the rationale for the team, its purpose within the scope of the business, and how their goals and accountabilities contribute to overall success, the team will lack the kind of focus that consistently lifts performance.

 Make sure that your team clearly defines and agrees upon what would constitute high performance — not just normal performance — for each individual and the team as a whole.
 Then agree upon how high performance should be measured and monitored.